UrbanInstitute/urbanschemes/README.md

 ### Kernel density plot
 We can make a comparative kernel density plot comparing the distributions of MPG for foreign and domestic cars using the `auto` dataset included with a Stata installation.

 We first store the kernel density options in a local for use in the twoway plot command.
-The y-axis title is placed along the top of the chart.
+The y-axis title is placed along the top of the chart and the y-axis line is removed.
 Dotted grid lines comply with the Urban Institute Data Visualization Style Guide guidelines for print materials.
 The legend is placed above the plot area.
 Only y-axis ticks are removed.
 ```
 sysuse auto, clear